Ottoman persecution of Alevis: 14th century

-Ottoman problems with heterodox Muslim groups already existed in the 14th century.
+Ottoman problems with heterodox Islamic groups already existed in the 14th century.
 An example of this can be found in Seyyid Ali Sultan's (also called Kızıldeli) hagiography, which mentions a certain dervish called Seyyid Rüstem (d.
 1421).
 Accordingly, Seyyid Rüstem got in trouble with the local Ottoman officials, despite the fact that he had a personal agreement with the sultan Orhan I to obtain some soil.
 As the official had heard of Seyyid Rüstem, he shouted: "How dare this Torlak make a mark on my land and depart from obedience?
 How can he live without my permission?"
 It should be mentioned that the term Torlak was a typical and often condescending name for Qālandar people.

 This may mark a change in the Ottoman position, from accepting the relatively heterodox status quo in Anatolia, into more closely following orthodox Islamic law (Sharia), which did not fall on fertile ground among the more heterodox dervishes.
 This is also an example of how the Ottoman Sultans went from tribal and clan-based leadership, which had been the situation of Osman I and Orhan I, to more centralist leadership, leading to a decrease of local autonomy.